MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add postflow template.
+* Add post thread display.
-* Add empty post stream message.
+* Add top fixed header.
+* Rename all stream variables or words into thread.
+* Store components in folders.

 # Before to run this server